James4Ever0/notes/recycle bin, trash can cli alternative.md

 ---
 title: 'recycle bin, trash can cli alternative'
 created: '2023-08-19T18:09:18.216Z'
-modified: '2023-08-20T01:38:00.597Z'
+modified: '2023-08-20T01:39:25.207Z'
 ---

 # recycle bin, trash can cli alternative

-[trash-cli]() may work cross-platform, but manage its own recycle bin instead of the system if using windows or macos
+[trash-cli](https://github.com/sindresorhus/trash-cli) may work cross-platform, but manage its own recycle bin instead of the system if using windows or macos

 ## windows